MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/Lab_1_2_PrepareEnvironment.md

 # Exercise 4: Configure the default brand profile

-1. Log into Dynamics 365 Marketing.
+1. Log into Dynamics 365 Customer Insights - Journeys.
 Change areas to the **Settings** area.

 2. Navigate to **Brand profiles** under the Customer engagement group.